 Research of branding policy of resorts proved that in a variety of modern methods of brand promotion there is not universal safe version, each territory requires a special approach.
 Sochi implements more aggressive tactics of brand promotion, and becomes a world-class resort in a short term.
 Such a fast-moving tactic requires significant financial investments, the support of the authorities and the use of bright events (event marketing) to attract global attention.
 Olympic Games played an important role in city marketing; after Games Sochi "wakes up" famous in a moment.
 However, to hold large event is not simple way to form a successful brand of the city.
 There are many examples of unsustainable management of post-Olympic cities, which leads to non-use of the Olympic legacy and the fall of the city's popularity.
 Sochi continues to support a brand even after its successful formation and so stimulates the growth of tourist flows after the Olympic Games.

 Advertising Expenditure... – Advertising Expenditure in Latvia.
-The Statistics Portal [Electronic resource].URL: www.statista.com (Accessed: 09.12.16)
+The Statistics Portal [Electronic resource].URL: www.statista.com (date of access: 09.12.16)

 Anholt, 2005 – Anholt, S. (2005).
 Brand New Justice: How Branding Places and Products Can Help the Developing World, Great Britain.